 Set up a separate account just for your emergency fund and have your chosen contribution amount deposited automatically, either by your employer or your bank.

 Use a savings or other type of account that you can’t access easily, unlike a checking account.
 Chances are you won’t miss it.
 And don’t watch the account balance continually — that will only make growth seem smaller and slower.
 Forget about it and let time do its thing.

 Once saving has become automatic, don’t be lulled into a false sense of financial security and let spending creep up again.
-For example, if you gave up that monthly dinner date only to replace it a couple of months later with a new monthly bowling night, you’re not saving at all.
+For example, if you gave up a new pair of shoes every month only to replace it a couple of months later with a new monthly shopping habit, you’re not saving at all!

 If you still have an extra $50 left over each month, maybe your savings deposit amount is too low.
 If you don’t have an extra $50, you may be running up a credit card balance.
 Neither is productive.
 You shouldn’t stop enjoying life while you build your emergency fund, but you shouldn’t lose sight of its importance, either.

 Having an adequate emergency fund is critical to your financial well-being.
 Be realistic, but try to reach your ultimate savings goal as fast as you can.
 That alone might make life more enjoyable.

 Or, more accurately, don’t devote too much of your savings to your emergency fund.

 By definition, an emergency fund is cash you can access quickly.
 That means you are most likely storing it in a low-yield vehicle like a savings account that is earning an extremely low rate of interest.

 For that reason alone, you should stop contributing to that account once you’ve reached your ultimate goal.
 Start depositing into an account where it will start earning money on its own — ideally, your retirement accounts, where time will enable it to bear the most fruit.